Tony La Viña: Career

+La Viña is the spokesperson of Senator Loren Legarda.

 Publications

 As an academic, lawyer, and environmental expert, La Viña has authored or edited numerous books, anthologies, monographs, and journal articles, mostly on environmental topics and issues.
 His experience in environmental issues has led him to author the chapter on environmental law and cases for the Benchbook for Philippine Trial Judges (Revised and Expanded); and Philippine Law and Ecology (Vol. 1: National Laws and Policies and Vol. 2: International Treaties and Rules on Procedure), the last two of which are compilations of laws, international instruments, legal cases, and commentary on the constellation of Philippine environmental policy and jurisprudence.

 He maintains a biweekly column, "Eagle Eyes", in the Manila Standard Today, and contributes to the Philippine social news site Rappler, where he comments on Philippine and international issues on the environment, socio-economic development, governance, and current affairs.
 He also maintains a column, "The Riverman's Vista" in the Mindanao current affairs news website MindaNews.

 In 2024, he published his memoir, Ransomed by Love: A Changemaker’s Unfinished Journey in Cagayan de Oro.